Faiz Hameed: Role in India-Pakistan ceasefire agreement

-Reportedly, as part of backdoor diplomacy between India and Pakistan, Hameed in his role as ISI Chief held several rounds of talks with Indian National Security Advisor Ajit Doval between 2020 and 2021 which led to the renewed pledge of an India-Pakistan ceasefire on the Line of Control in 2021.
+Reportedly, as part of backdoor diplomacy between India and Pakistan, Hameed in his role as DG-ISI held several rounds of talks with Indian National Security Advisor Ajit Doval between 2020 and 2021 which led to the renewed pledge of an India-Pakistan ceasefire on the Line of Control in 2021.

-Allegations of Judicial Manipulation
+Allegations of judicial manipulation

-In 2018, the Islamabad High Court's (IHC) dismissed judge, Shaukat Aziz Siddiqui, who accused Faiz Hameed of manipulating judicial proceedings in the Panama Papers case involving former Prime Minister Nawaz Sharif.
+In 2018, the Islamabad High Court's (IHC) dismissed judge, Shaukat Aziz Siddiqui, who accused Hameed of manipulating judicial proceedings in the Panama Papers case involving former prime minister Nawaz Sharif.
 Siddiqui claimed that Faiz, who was serving as the DG-C of ISI at the time, sought a bench of his preference to hear appeals related to Nawaz Sharif and his family.
-Various PMLN leaders have repeatedly levelled allegations against then Faiz Hameed of judicial manipulation of the Panama Papers case that led to the removal of Nawaz Sharif as prime minister in 2017.
-Faiz Hameed's judicial manipulation is believed to be behind Sharif's subsequent imprisonment from 2018 to 2019 and later his self-exile in London from 2019 to 2023.
+Various PML-N leaders have repeatedly levelled allegations against Hameed for judicial manipulation of the Panama Papers case that led to the removal of Nawaz Sharif as prime minister in 2017.
+Hameed's judicial manipulation is alleged to be behind Sharif's subsequent imprisonment from 2018 to 2019 and later his self-exile in London from 2019 to 2023.

-On January 22, 2024, a five-member larger bench of the Supreme Court, led by Chief Justice (CJ) Qazi Faez Isa, addressed the sacked judge's petition.
+On January 22, 2024, a five-member larger bench of the Supreme Court, led by Chief Justice Qazi Faez Isa, addressed the sacked judge's petition.
 Notably, the petition was not entertained during the tenures of three former chief justices.

-Prior to the hearing, Faiz Hameed submitted his responses through Khawaja Haris.
-In defense against the accusations, the former ISI chief refuted the claims made by the former IHC judge, labeling them as "absolutely false, concocted, and based on an afterthought."
+Prior to the hearing, Hameed submitted his responses through Khawaja Haris.
+In defense, the he refuted the claims made by the former IHC judge, labeling them as "absolutely false, concocted, and based on an afterthought."
 Faiz clarified that the constitution of benches for hearing appeals fell under the purview of the IHC chief justice, not the petitioner, who was then the senior puisne judge.

-On 12 August 2024, Faiz Hameed had been arrested, according to a statement from the Pakistani military, and charged with corruption.
-The action is viewed as part of a larger eradication of allies of former prime minister Imran Khan, who chose Faiz Hameed directly for position.
-The arrest was noted as unusual for Pakistan, a country in which arrests of military personnel, whether current or former, are rare.